janhove/janhove.github.io/publications.md

 <div id = "pub">

+<p>Raphael Berthele and Jan Vanhove.
+2017. <a href = "https://dx.doi.org/10.1080/13670050.2017.1385590">What would disprove independence?
+Lessons learned from a study on biliteracy in Portuguese heritage language speakers in Switzerland</a>.
+<i>International Journal of Bilingual Education and Bilingualism</i>.<br />
+Data and R code available from the <a href = "http://dx.doi.org/10.6084/m9.figshare.4861406">figshare</a>.</p>

 <p>Jan Vanhove.
 2017. <a href = "https://dx.doi.org/10.1111/lang.12230">The influence of Standard and substandard Dutch on gender assignment in second language German</a>.
 <i>Language Learning</i>.
 67(2).
 431&ndash;460.<br />
 Preregistration, elicitation materials, data and R code available from the <a href = "https://osf.io/5ahzj/">Open Science Framework</a>.</p>